AbbasAboAhmed/SQL-Project1/README.md

 1. Write SQL queries to explore and analyze databases with MySQL Workbench.
 2. Analyze data across multiple tables with powerful MySQL JOIN statements.
-3. Master unique tips, tools and case.
+3. Master unique tips and tools.
 4. Learn how to use SQL to extract, sort, filter, and group data quickly and efficiently.
-5. Solve practical hands-on assignments and real-world business use cases.